 - Perfect for taking notes, journaling, writing...

-This pen has been around for forever.
-What makes them the de facto choice for so many is the ink, the body style and the bold impact they leave on the paper.
+This pen has been around forever.
+What makes them the de facto choice for so many is the ink, the body style, and the bold impact they leave on the paper.
 The black ink is felt-tip but doesn’t have any of the smudging and random stray ink patterns that they make.
 It’s versatile enough for use in post-it notes, flashcards, and entries in your bullet journal.

-Brush lettering is gaining pace as a fun and colorful way in which your bullet journaling experience becomes that much more interesting.
+Brush lettering is gaining pace as a fun and colorful way in which your bullet journaling experience becomes much more interesting.
 The Tombow Dual Brush is a perfect way to start as well as a great tool for those who’ve been using brush lettering for long.
 The colors can also be combined to create new shades – a top choice for the more artistic bullet journal writers.